HigherOrderCO/Bend/docs/imports.md

 from path import name
 # or
 import path/name
+# We recommend always placing the imports at the top of the file.
 ```
-## Placement
-Imports should be placed at the top of a file.

 ## Project Structure
 Let's assume we have a bend project with the following structure: